openshift-storage-scale/openshift-storage-scale-operator/console/README.md

 4. Your default browser should open automatically, otherwise navigate to http://localhost:9000.

-## More
+## Additional information

-This project is a minimal template for writing a new OpenShift Console dynamic plugin.
+This project is based on a template for creating an OpenShift Console dynamic plugin.

 [Dynamic plugins](https://github.com/openshift/console/tree/master/frontend/packages/console-dynamic-plugin-sdk)
 allow you to extend the